A historian spotlights the backstories of nationalist groups that were passed over during the post-World War II wave of decolonization.

 But enough theory—how did this operate in practice?

 In June 1960, the nationalist leader for the Naga people in northeast India, Angami Zapu Phizo, arrived in London after a two-year secret journey that took him from East Pakistan through Zürich on a fake El Salvadorian passport.
 When Phizo reached London, he had travelled nearly 10,000 kilometers undercover from the Naga Hills, in the Indian Northeast, the part of India that hangs over (then) East Pakistan, bordering (then) Burma with whom it shared an unfixed frontier until 1952.
-While this territory became the Indian state of Nagaland formally in 1963, Nagas continued to live in contiguous parts of Burma, Assam, Manipur, and the North East Frontier Authority (which became the Indian state of Arunachal Pradesh).
+While this territory became the Indian state of Nagaland formally in 1963, Nagas continued to live in contiguous parts of Burma, Assam, Manipur, and the North East Frontier Agency (which became the Indian state of Arunachal Pradesh).
 According to Naga accounts, in 1952, there were approximately 800,000 Nagas across all the Naga territories.2

 Foreign intervention in Nagaland began during the Second World War.
 The Allied Forces halted the Japanese westward invasion in the Naga Hills, at the Battles of Kohima and Imphal, in neighboring Manipur.
 Battle and bombing modernized a region left purposely undeveloped by the British Raj, since it was cheaper and easier to govern with a light footprint.
 Few Nagas actually fought in the war.
 Only one is buried in the Commonwealth War Cemetery in Kohima.
 And not all chose the Allied side; Phizo himself allied with the Japanese.